 The final version of the master’s essay must be submitted, with the cover page signed by the student’s advisor, to the LCSR Administrative Office and EDT (Electronic Theses and Dissertation staff) by the essay completion date.

 A student may choose to fulfill the Robotics MSE degree requirements with the Internship Option, which requires having secured an internship of at least three months and no more than six months, approval and oversight of a research advisor, and a submitted report at the conclusion of the internship.
+The internship is expected to be full-time; any exceptions to this full-time requirement must be requested in advance and approved by the Director of Education.
 In the standard Course Option, ten (10) courses must be taken.
 For the Internship Option, eight (8) courses must be taken, and research must be performed through an external internship, leading to an Internship Report.
 Alternatively, a journal publication or a conference paper could be submitted, describing the student’s original research conducted during the internship.
 This paper must have been accepted for publication or published in an archival, peer-reviewed technical journal or accepted for presentation at a peer-reviewed technical conference.
 The student must be the primary author of the article.
 Degree Track requirements are the same for all degree options.

 JHU Research Advisor Requirements: The research advisor should be a member of the Robotics faculty, as listed in the Robotics Advising Manual.
 In some unusual cases, exceptions can be made, in which case the research advisor must be a JHU professor holding an appointment in the Whiting School of Engineering.
 All research advisors for all Robotics MSE internships must be approved in advance by the Robotics MSE Graduate Director.